 - 2 cups frozen raspberries (or fresh)

-- 1 tbsp granulated sugar
+- 1 tablespoon granulated sugar

-- 2 tbsp maple syrup
+- 2 tablespoon maple syrup

-- 1 tbsp lemon juice
+- 1 tablespoon lemon juice

-To make the base, add the pitted dates and cashew nuts to a blender, and blend until it forms a smooth paste.
+- To make the base, add the pitted dates and cashew nuts to a blender, and blend until it forms a smooth paste.

-Divide it evenly between 6 individual pots, pressing down firmly.
+- Divide it evenly between 6 individual pots, pressing down firmly.

-Add the raspberries to a pan together with a quarter of a glass of water, maple syrup and lemon juice.
+- Add the raspberries to a pan together with a quarter of a glass of water, maple syrup and lemon juice.

-Leave to cook until it reduces by half, then add it to a blender and blend until smooth.
+- Leave to cook until it reduces by half, then add it to a blender and blend until smooth.

-Pass it through a sieve to remove any bits, then return it to the pan.
+- Pass it through a sieve to remove any bits, then return it to the pan.

-Sprinkle over the agar-agar, and leave for cook for a further 3-4 minutes until it becomes like a soft jelly.
+- Sprinkle over the agar-agar, and leave for cook for a further 3-4 minutes until it becomes like a soft jelly.
 Leave to cool.

-Add the granulated sugar, and continue to mix until it form stiff peaks.
+- Add the granulated sugar, and continue to mix until it form stiff peaks.

-Gently fold it into the raspberry jelly until all combine.
+- Gently fold it into the raspberry jelly until all combine.
 The mixture has a pink colour.

-Top the cheesecake pots with the raspberry mousse, then refrigerate for at least 2-3 hours.
+- Top the cheesecake pots with the raspberry mousse, then refrigerate for at least 2-3 hours.